 Noise Level and Workplace Comfort

 Noise is often overlooked until installation.
 Office-adjacent packing areas require quieter operation, while warehouse environments may tolerate higher sound levels.
+Considering workplace comfort improves adoption and long-term usability — a machine that operators find unpleasant to use will quickly be underutilized.

 Conclusion: Making a Smart, Long-Term Investment